 10.2.2.1.1 General

-The OTA sensitivity requirement is a directional requirement based upon the declaration of one or more OTA sensitivity direction declarations (OSDD), related to a IAB-MT type 1-H and IAB-MT type 1-O receiver.
+The OTA sensitivity requirement is a directional requirement based upon the declaration of one or more OTA sensitivity directions declaration (OSDD), related to a IAB-MT type 1-H and IAB-MT type 1-O receiver.

 The IAB-MT type 1-H and IAB-MT type 1-O may optionally be capable of redirecting/changing the receiver target by means of adjusting IAB-MT settings resulting in multiple sensitivity RoAoA.
 The sensitivity RoAoA resulting from the current IAB-MT settings is the active sensitivity RoAoA.